shane-kercheval/r-examples/examples/Regression and Other Stories/Regression-and-Other-Stories.md

     scale_x_continuous(breaks = pretty_breaks(20)) +
     scale_y_continuous(breaks = pretty_breaks(10)) +
-    labs(title="Uncertainty in the value of the fitted regression LINE (not the prediction)", subtitle="NOTE: I doubt this is how we ever want to express uncertainty in the actual predictions.")
+    labs(title="Uncertainty in the value of the fitted regression LINE (not the prediction)", subtitle="NOTE: We can use this type of prediction to make statements about uncertainty in the population.")
 ```

 ![](Regression-and-Other-Stories_files/figure-markdown_github/chapter_9_posterior_linpred-1.png)

-NOTE: I doubt this is how we ever want to express uncertainty in the
-actual predictions.
+We can use this type of prediction to make statements about uncertainty
+in the population.
+In order to make display uncertainty for individuals,
+we need to use `posterior_predict`, described next.

 Predictive Distribution
 -----------------------